pemn/ScriptGui/README.md

 Ex.: "myscript.exe" will match a file named "myscript.py".
 ### The "usage:" line
 Once the interface finds a compatible script, it will do a text search on the contents of this file looking for a magic word: `usage:`
 When it is found, its line is parsed into interface controls using the templates described below.
+This `usage:` can be a comment or, even better, can be the short help message describing its usage.
+Its common for a script to print their parameter syntax when called with a switch such as `/?` and `-h` or without any arguments.
+This interfaces tries to "guess" a good control layout.
 ### Control templates
 - `<name>=<value>`
 text input control